kyuQee/kyuqee.github.io/posts/weather-ai-part-2.md

 (NOTE: the next part is before I switched to GRIB)

-So excited to try out the new dataset I did:
+So excited to try out the new dataset, I did:

 ```python